 The desirable traits include high yield, pests and insect resistance, longer ripening time, and sturdiness during storage.
 Most often, these modified tomato plants are incapable of passing these characteristics through the seeds of those plants.
 These are known as Hybrid Tomatoes.

-The seeds of hybrid tomatoes, also known F1 seeds, which stands for filial one or “first children.”
+The seeds of hybrid tomatoes, also known as F1 seeds, stand for filial one or “first children.”
 These seeds come from plants that have been cross-pollinated manually to ensure the resulting seeds take on the best qualities of each plant.

 But these hybrid tomatoes are often picked green and let it ripe during shipping.
 It improves the delivery areas as tomatoes won’t rot quickly and can be shipped to further regions.
 However, you won’t get the best flavor from them.